Accelize/GettingStarted_Examples/README.md

 ### 3. Cloud Instructions
 For each Cloud Service Provider (CSP) offering FPGA-based instances the detailled instructions to create and configure an account, synthesize and run an example design.

+### 4. Cloud Instructions
+A collection of guides that doesn't deserve a sepecific section but that can be interessting anyway.

 ### Support